 Charlecote Park is a beautiful, traditional looking building situated in gorgeous grounds with land full of deer, a river and lots of places to walk and have a picnic including formal gardens.
 You could easily spent a whole day at Charlecote Park.

 Packwood House is just outside of Birmingham and situated in such beautiful countryside.
-It has has so much forest and grounds to explore and is situated in a really nice area of parkland with so many walkways, paths through the trees and places to sit and rest a while as well as places to build dens and rope swings hidden amongst the trees.
+It has has so many wide open spaces, forest and grounds to explore and is situated in a really nice area of parkland with so many walkways, paths through the trees and places to sit and rest a while as well as places for den building and rope swings hidden amongst the trees.

 Baddesley Clinton has the main house at it’s heart which dates back to the 1500s.
 It’s a beautiful house and much of it is open to walk around.
 There’s also so much outside space to explore – and the children loved the moat around the house.